What’s it all about?

 How exactly do they allege that Google has damaged the market?
 The specific complaint is that Google has systematically increased the prominence of their own Shopping feature while demoting competitor results using their algorithm.

-The news has generated headlines beyond just the PPC field, because the €2.42 billion penalty is both the largest of its kind and also significantly higher than expected.
+The Google lawsuit news has generated headlines beyond just the PPC field, because the €2.42 billion penalty is both the largest of its kind and also significantly higher than expected.

 In the meantime, Google Shopping matured into a thriving channel that drives huge volumes of traffic to smaller businesses.
 The Commission now transferred the old accusations to the new channel, Google Shopping, which the Commission says “allows consumers to compare products and prices online”.
 And therein lies the point: